 Marketing

-For many, their job revolves around the ability to bring in new clients or convince others to accept a particular idea or concept.
+For many people, their job revolves around the ability to bring in new clients or convince others to accept a particular idea or concept.
 A marketing degree focuses on business-specific concepts, such as brand development, digital marketing, and pricing strategy.
 While anyone who runs their own business or has spent time in the corporate world understands these general concepts, the master’s degree in marketing takes their knowledge to the next level.

 Liberal Arts Students & Professionals